vsrinivas/fuchsia/getting_started.md

 Fuchsia on internal storage.
 In all cases you'll need to put some code on the target hardware, using a USB drive is a good option for doing this.

-If you want to netboot or create a bootable USB drive, but not install Fuchsia you can use the [build-bootable-usb-gigaboot.sh script](https://fuchsia.googlesource.com/scripts/+/master/build-bootable-usb-gigaboot.sh).
+If you want to netboot or create a bootable USB drive, but not install Fuchsia, you can use the [build-bootable-usb-gigaboot.sh script](https://fuchsia.googlesource.com/scripts/+/master/build-bootable-usb-gigaboot.sh).
 If you plan to netboot, pass the `-m` and `-f` options to skip copying over the Zircon kernel and Fuchsia system images since the bootserver will supply these.